-E-commerce, fashion and beauty industry are where product recommendations are much needed.
+E-commerce, fashion, and the beauty industry are where product recommendations are much needed.

 Chatbot technology has given a new makeover to the beauty industry.
-Bloom Avenue’s Olivia, Facebook Messenger bot is the best example.
-Olivia is a user-facing chatbot that asks a series of skin related questions, and then recommend the right skincare products for each user.
+Bloom Avenue’s Olivia, Facebook Messenger chatbot is the best example.
+Olivia is a user-facing chatbot that asks a series of skin-related questions, and then recommends the right skincare products for each user.

 Isn’t it vital we believe to engage with customers where they are?

 With an increase in messenger platforms for business, one of the most important channels is social.
-As per the Business Insider report, consumers choose the main four social networks – Facebook, Twitter, Instagram, and LinkedIn.
+As per a Business Insider report, “Consumers choose the main four social networks – Facebook, Twitter, Instagram, and LinkedIn”.

-Lyft accepts ride requests via chat Facebook Messenger and Slack.
-The chatbot helps you to know the current location of your driver and show you a picture of the license plate and car model.
+Lyft accepts ride requests via chat on Facebook Messenger and Slack.
+The chatbot helps you to know the current location of your driver and shows you a picture of the license plate and car model.

-Conversational commerce is more preferred over traditional ways.
-With the ever increasing popularity of messaging, chatbots are now the center of business messaging.
+Conversational commerce is preferred over traditional ways.
+With the ever-increasing popularity of messaging, chatbots are now the center of business messaging.
 This concept encourages buyers to be more ready and willing than ever to shop online with bots.

-- Messaging apps are widely used – Business Insider report says, consumers prefer using the main four messaging apps — Facebook Messenger, WhatsApp, WeChat, Viber.
+The report says consumers prefer using the main four messaging apps — Facebook Messenger, WhatsApp, WeChat, and Viber.